pantrypoints/sp/content/en/research/countries/china/xi/chapter-02c.md

 Fourth, it has defined new requirements for adhering to and developing socialism with Chinese characteristics in the new era.
-The Third Plenary Session of the 18th Central Committee of the Communist Party of China proposed that the overall goal of China's comprehensive deepening reform is to improve and develop the socialist system with Chinese characteristics and promote the modernization of the national governance system and governance capacity.
+The Third Plenary Session of the 18th Central Committee of the CCP proposed that the overall goal of China's comprehensive deepening reform is to improve and develop the socialist system with Chinese characteristics and promote the modernization of the national governance system and governance capacity.
 This is to continuously promote the maturity and improvement of the socialist system with Chinese characteristics by